bbc/audiowaveform/README.md

 When creating a waveform image with the `--waveform-style bars` option, specifies how each bar is drawn.
-Valid values are either `square`, which draws the waveform bars with square corners, or `round`, which draws the waveform with rounded corners.
+Valid values are either `square`, which draws the waveform bars with square corners, or `rounded`, which draws the waveform with rounded corners.

 #### `--compression <level>` (default: -1)